anu-sandilyan/y2-software-systems/README.md

 ```bash
 unmute$ client_name
 ```
 * 'client_name' can be replaced with the name of the client that the user wants to unmute, which allows them to see the previously muted user's messages again.
-This works similarly to the mute function, but removes the recipient from the seder's 'muted clients' list.
+This works similarly to the mute function, but removes the recipient from the sender's 'muted clients' list.
 This function also alerts the user if the client they were trying to unmute was already unmuted.
 Only the sender recieves a notification.

 6. Rename (rename$): A user can change their own name globally.
 ```bash